 - What justification would God give for making His female creation submissive to males?
 (Knowing that God does not have to justify anything to us).

-- What would better benefit the Kingdom of God – Male domination or female submission?
+- What would better benefit the Kingdom of God – Male domination or male/female equality?

 - Why would God choose to love all mankind in the first place?

 - Why would God choose to love me?
 Why would God choose to love you?

 - Does that look different because you are male?
 Does it look different if you are female?

 - Is God male?
 Is God female?
 Both?